rwfwuwx/11buddy-and-I/README.md

 - spm: base library used by dahei
 - MRICron: data visualization used by ada.
 - BrainNet Viewer: data visualization used by ada.
+- llm models: which xiaohu is based on.